- All Implemented Interfaces:

 hashCode()Computes deep hash code of the node.

-toString()Serialized HTML code for this node.
+toString()Gets serialized HTML code for this node for debugging purposes.

-public abstract DomContent clone()Creates mutable deep clone of this node.
+public abstract DomContent clone()Creates deep clone of this node.
 If this node is immutable, this method just returns

 this.
 For frozen and mutable nodes, this method returns mutable deep clone that is completely independent of this node.

 public boolean equals(Object obj)Compares this node with another DOM node for equality.
 Equality considers the type of the node, all its properties, and recursively its children.
 Equality is unaffected by whether the node is frozen or not.